wplandingkit/docs/php-api.md

 ] );
 ```

-### Checking if a domain already exists in the database

-todo

 ### Getting an existing domain

 You may get an existing domain using the `wplk_get_domain()` function.
 The function will return a `WPLK_Domain` object